Bealby/magnet-fishing/README.md

 **Frameworks:**

-- [BOOTSTRAP](https://getbootstrap.com/) - A famework for building responsive
+- [BOOTSTRAP](https://getbootstrap.com/) - A framework for building responsive
    Websites where the powerful Grid system was used along with styling
-- [jQuery](https://jquery.com/) - Used to implement Navigation Collaspe feature
+- [jQuery](https://jquery.com/) - Used to implement Navigation Collapse feature
    JavaScript Plugin
-- [Popper](https://popper.js.org/) - Used to implement Navigation Collaspe
+- [Popper](https://popper.js.org/) - Used to implement Navigation Collapse
    feature JavaScript Plugin
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/) - A micro web framework
    written in Python